 As readers move down the page, every word should work to convince them of your business' value.
 Use storytelling to take your readers by the hand and guide them.

-In addition to listing facts as we described above, engage visitors by explaining how your program works, who your ideal affiliate is, and how they can succeed by partnering with you.
+Engage visitors by explaining how your program works, who your ideal affiliate is, and how they can succeed by partnering with you.

-5. Supporting Media That Demonstrates Your Program's Value
+5. Supporting Media that Demonstrates Your Program's Value

 Visual elements can sometimes be more effective than text.
 Take advantage of this by using contemporary images that demonstrate your offer or benefits.